-Kawhi Leonard injures ankle, sits out overtime, but says he will play in Game 6
+Kawhi Leonard (sprained left ankle) game-time decision for Spurs-Rockets Game 6

 Leonard suffered the injury midway through the quarter after inadvertently stepping on James Harden’s foot:

 Leonard still played 38 minutes on the night, and actually stayed in the game after the injury until the fourth quarter.
-Coach Gregg Popovich inserted Leonard back into the game for a three-minute stretch midway through the fourth, and again for a short stint late in the quarter, but Leonard was severely limited, and Popovich kept him on the bench for the final possession of regulation and overtime.
+Popovich inserted Leonard back into the game for a three-minute stretch midway through the fourth, and again for a short stint late in the quarter, but Leonard was severely limited, and Popovich kept him on the bench for the final possession of regulation and overtime.

 “We let him play a little while just to see what it would be like,” Popovich said after the game.
 “But it was obvious he couldn’t go.”